 I am a lighting designer for theater, opera, dance and music, as well as an educator, producer and arts administrator.
 I have been a theater maker for thirty years, and am profoundly interested in how light, shadow and color impact emotion and reveal space and relationship.
 My design work is driven by a fascination with the space between human experience and our ability to express that experience in language.
 I am particularly curious about the ways in which our imaginations are populated in culturally specific ways.

-In collaboration, I hope that theater can offer imaginative and provocative ways to investigate experience, that theater can be a venue for practicing inclusivity and radical welcome; and that it can be messy and surprising and complicated rather than tidy or legible.
-As the Director of the Program in Theater at Princeton University for the last six years, I am blessed to spend many of my days with younger humans who are trying to make sense of our world and themselves, and this work impacts my creative life immensely.
+In collaboration, I hope that theater can offer imaginative and provocative ways to investigate experience, that theater can be a venue for practicing inclusivity and radical welcome; and that it can be messy and surprising and complicated rather than tidy.
+As the Director of the Program in Theater and Music Theater at Princeton University for the last eight years, I am blessed to spend many of my days with younger humans who are trying to make sense of our world and themselves, and this work impacts my creative life immensely.

-Design projects on the horizon include lighting design for The Weir at the Abbey Theater in Dublin, Ireland; for Destiny of Desire directed by Ruben Santiago-Hudson at the Old Globe; for Branden Jacobs-Jenkins Appropriate directed by Lila Neugabeuer; for Alexi Kenney’s solo violin concert Shifting Ground at Princeton; and for Michael R Jackson’s musical Teeth directed by Sarah Benson.
-Current producing projects include programming a Princeton festival around the show Felon - An American Washi Tale created and performed by Reginald Dwayne Betts; and advising and co-hosting the symposium Sound and Color: The Future of Race in Design at the Park Avenue Armory in collaboration with Tavia Nyong’o, Branden Jacobs-Jenkins, Mimi Lien and Mikaal Sulaiman.
+Recent design projects include lighting design for Branden Jacobs-Jenkins Appropriate directed by Lila Neugabeuer, for which I was awarded both the Tony Award and the Drama Desk Award for lighting 2024; for Michael R Jackson and Anna K. Jacob’s musical Teeth directed by Sarah Benson; for The Weir at the Abbey Theater in Dublin, Ireland; for Destiny of Desire directed by Ruben Santiago-Hudson at the Old Globe.
+Recent producing projects include programming a Princeton festival around the show Felon - An American Washi Tale created and performed by Reginald Dwayne Betts; and advising and co-hosting the symposium Sound and Color: The Future of Race in Design at the Park Avenue Armory in collaboration with Tavia Nyong’o, Branden Jacobs-Jenkins, Mimi Lien and Mikaal Sulaiman.

 My design and producing work has been enormously influenced by long term collaborations with John Doyle, Ruben Santiago-Hudson, Sam Gold, Elise Thoron, Bill Rauch, Shariffa Ali and a twenty five year collaboration with choreographer Monica Bill Barnes.

-I have been enjoyed being nominated for three Tony awards for work on Macbeth, Jitney and Machinal (directed by Lyndsey Turner) and for three Drama Desks for work on Color Purple, Machinal and Passion.
+I have been enjoyed being nominated for four Tony awards for work on Appropriate (won), Macbeth, Jitney and Machinal (directed by Lyndsey Turner) and for four Drama Desks for work on Appropriate (won), Color Purple, Machinal and Passion.
 In 2016 I was awarded the Ruth Morley Design Award from the League of Professional Theater Women; and in 2013 won the Henry Hewes design award for my work on Annie Baker's The Flick (directed by Sam Gold).

 I have been a company member of Monica Bill Barnes & Company for more than twenty years, whose motto “bringing dance where it doesn’t belong” has brought us collaborations with Ira Glass and Maira Kalman and the students of Hunter College, venues such as the Metropolitan Museum of Art and the Brookfield shopping mall, and time with dancers between the ages of twelve and eighty-five.